GnaneshKunal/gnaneshkunal/src/pages/Applying-transferlearning-pytorch.md

     <img src="https://www.dropbox.com/s/agb73ch2afnuy2r/transfer_learning.jpg?raw=1"><br /><br />
 </div>

-Recently I've wrote a Classifier that is able to distinguish dogs from cats.
+Recently I've written a Classifier that is able to distinguish dogs from cats.

-Things I've learnt:
+Things I've learned:
 0. How to use a Pretrained Model
 1. Apply Transfer Learning